programacion-bucle-dowhile

 // rest of the code

-As we see, the statement I have above the WHILE is the same as the one I have in the body of the loop.
+As we see, the instruction above the WHILE is the same as the one inside the loop body.
 This situation “smells like DO-WHILE

-Indeed, if you change the loop to a DO-WHILE, it looks like this, which is more concise and clean:
+Indeed, if you change the loop to a DO-WHILE, it looks like this, which is more concise and cleaner:

 do